rexrainbow/phaser3-rex-notes/docs/docs/textedit.md

 - Text object will be invisible when text editor is opened.
 - Store reference of text editor at `textObject._editor`.
 - Text editor will be closed when
-    - Press enter key, or
+    - Press enter key and `enterClose` is set, or
     - Touch outside of editor, or
     - Open another text editor, or
     - Call `editor.close()`